pikull/link-blocker/README.md

 ## new features to add

-- make a dynamic blocking list [in progress]
+- [in progress] make a dynamic blocking list
+- use chrome.storage.sync for persistent storage
+- make it look pretty